Number of people missing in Maui wildfires still unclear, officials say

 Last week, the chief of the Maui Emergency Management Agency resigned after being roundly criticized for not activating the island's warning sirens as the Lahaina fire was spreading.

-One day before resigning, when asked by reporters if he regretted not activating the sirens, Herman Andaya responded, "I do not."
+One day before quitting, when asked by reporters if he regretted not activating the sirens, Herman Andaya responded, "I do not."

 The cause of the wildfires remains under investigation.
 Hawaii Attorney General Anne Lopez also announced last week that she will bring in a "third-party private organization" to assess the response of local government agencies to the fires.

 The Lahaina fire, one of four wildfires which broke out Aug.
-8 on the island, burned about 3.39 square miles also destroyed at least 2,200 structures, according to estimates, about 86% of which were residential.
+8 on the island, burned about 3.39 square miles.
+It destroyed at least 2,200 structures, according to estimates, about 86% of which were residential.
 It was 90% contained as of Monday.

 The four fires have burned a combined estimate of 10 square miles.
 On Monday, President Biden and First Lady Jill Biden traveled to Maui to tour the disaster zone.